 Priority will be given to children living closest to the school determined by the shortest distance.
-Distances are calculated on the basis of a the shortest walking route from the front door of the child's home address (including the community entrance to flats) and the main entrance of the school using the Local Authority's computerised measuring system with those living nearer to the school having priority.
+Distances are calculated on the basis of a the shortest walking route from the seed point of the child's home address and the nearest open gate of the school officially available for use by pupils at the start and end of the school day, using the Local Authority's computerised measuring system with those living nearer to the school having priority.
 In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out and supervised by a person independent of the school.
 All the names will be entered into a hat and the required number of names will be drawn out.